How does LENS treatment happen?

 Questionnaires are completed intermittently during the treatment process to track your improvements and changes in functioning over time.
 You can see graphs of changes.

 Brain Map and site elevations below

 Costs: The initial assessment session is charged at $390 for up to 2 hours, which can be taken over 2 sessions).

 Intervention sessions are charged at $180 per consultation hour.

 Private health (with the necessary extras) may be claimed for a portion of these fees.

 Mental Health Care Plan holders pay a gap per session.

-NDIS participants pay the NDIA per hour recommended fee.
+NDIS participants pay the NDIA per hour recommended fee for psychology.

 TBI's are more common than we think.